KIT-MBS/pyrexMD/README.md

 =============

-`pyrexMD` is designed as an interactive 'all-purpose' toolkit for research projects which rely on (contact-guided) Replica Exchange Molecular Dynamics.
+`pyrexMD` is designed as an interactive 'all-purpose' toolkit for research projects which rely on (contact-guided) Replica Exchange Molecular Dynamics or (contact-guided) Molecular Dynamics. `pyrexMD` has three main goals:

+1. By utilizing various modified `GROMACS` and `MDAnalysis` python bindings, this package provides an environment to design, run and analyze the entire project within `jupyter` notebooks.
+2. Data vizualization is important.
+Most analysis functions which calculate meaningful values such as RMSD, QValues, contact distances etc., can create specialized figures in the same step if the keyword argument `plot=True` is passed.
-Due to its workflow-orientated design, it is possible to rapidly create whole setup or analysis workflows, thereby significantly enhancing productivity and reducing the time spent at various stages of the project. `pyrexMD` should be used in `jupyter` notebooks and requires `GROMACS` to run MD simulations.
+3. Provided functions often combine many individual steps into larger, workflow-orientated functions with additional automating features to simplify the application.
+It is possible to rapidly create whole setup or structure analysis workflows within a few commands, thereby significantly enhancing productivity and reducing the time spent at various stages of the project.

+`pyrexMD` should be used in `jupyter` notebooks and requires `GROMACS` to run MD simulations.

 ## Documentation